twitter/curation-style-guide/curations-style-guide-en.md

 We try to help our readers access the information they need to make an informed choice about their own opinion.
-We believe that impartial curation means not taking sides and taking care to provide the relevant arguments, facts, and views on any issue without judg~~e~~ment or bias, and we aim to do so at all times.
+We believe that impartial curation means not taking sides and taking care to provide the relevant arguments, facts, and views on any issue without judgement or bias, and we aim to do so at all times.

 To take a page from the [CBC's Journalistic Standards and